SudoCode7/yourlocalhost/public/blog2.md

 **My parting words**: Learn all the material thoroughly to clear the exam with flying colors, it may look like an intro and easy cert, but it will require ***your*** enduring and consistent efforts to clear it at the end of the day, as the concepts you will find here are going to be new and mind-boggling to start with.

 Prepare well and best of luck for all ur future endueavours!
-Prepare well and best of luck for all ur future endueavours!